sahil-sahu-dev/SetGame/README.md

 # SetGame
 Implementation of the card game 'Set'.
 Assignment 3 of the course CS193p (Developing Applications for iOS using SwiftUI), Stanford University.

+# Rules
+Match 3 cards that have the same - Color or Shape or Shading(filled, partially filled, stroked).

 ## Skills used
 * Swift, SwiftUI